Everyone wants answers, but have they really considered the question?

 Another fantastic quote came from Nelson Mandela who said;

 “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.”

 3. Is this how you really want to spend the rest of your life?

-If the answer is no then you have to have to find a way to make change.
+If there is an area of your life that is truly unsustainable then some how you have to find a way to summon up the courage to make a change.

 4. What is your true purpose?